 The state of Rhode Island is the smallest in the United States as far as surface area is concerned, but it has a healthy population by comparison.
-The last official US Census in 2010 showed that there were 1,052,567 people living here and that made Rhode Island larger than seven other states across the country.
+The last official US Census in 2010 showed that there were 1,052,567 people living in the state, and that made Rhode Island larger than seven other states across the country.

 Read on to find out more about the population of Rhode Island, or click through to our overview article about the population of the United States to find out more about the demographics of the country as a whole.

-The national 2010 Census showed Rhode Island's population was 1,052,567 just three years ago, and Rhode Island has been slowly losing people since then.
-The state's history has bee filled with small falls alongside increases, although it has gone up steadily at every official census.
+The national 2010 Census showed Rhode Island's population was 1,052,567.
+The state's history has been filled with small falls alongside increases, although it has gone up steadily at every official census.

-Rhode Island has just 1,214 square miles and the Rhode Island population figures means that there are 1,006 people on average for every square mile.
+Rhode Island has just 1,545 square miles, and the Rhode Island population figures mean that there are 1,018.1 people on average for every square mile.
 The state is second only to New Jersey in terms of density.

-Rhode Island has a corridor of population from the large Providence area to the northwest, following Blackstone River to Woonsocket.
+Rhode Island has a corridor of the population from the large Providence area to the northwest, following Blackstone River to Woonsocket.
 The state has just five counties, but no county government.
-Only the city of Providence has a population over 100,000, with an estimated 178,000 residents.
-Following in size are Warwick (82,600), Cranston (80,000), Pawtucket (71,000) and East Providence (47,408).
+Only the city of Providence has a population over 100,000, with an estimated 179,000 residents.
+Following in size are Warwick (81,699), Cranston (81,076), Pawtucket (71,591) and East Providence (47,408).
 The two most populated counties in Rhode Island are Providence and Kent with respective populations of 637,357 and 163,760.

 Although there has always been a healthy growth as far as the population of Rhode Island is concerned, it has been steady rather than spectacular.

-Back in 1790, there were 68,825 people living here and ten years later that figure had grown by just 0.4% to 69,122.
-The biggest increase in decade on decade terms came in 1850 when the Rhode Island population was measured at 147,545, a 35.6% rise on numbers from ten years earlier.
+In 1790, there were 68,825 people living in the state, and ten years later that figure had grown by just 0.4% to 69,122.
+The decade with the largest increase came in 1850 when the Rhode Island population was measured at 147,545, a 35.6% rise on numbers from ten years earlier.

 In its early days, Rhode Island was heavily involved in the slave trade, which eventually moved into the Industrial Revolution and fishing.
 Much of Rhode Island's growth and economy is today based on healthcare, education and some manufacturing.

-Rhode Island is currently experiencing a small decrease in population, which may continue.
+Rhode Island in the recent past has experienced a small decrease in population, which may continue.
 This is because its natural growth rate has declined as its population ages.
-Current estimates show there will be some growth between 2020 and 2035, but it will only be after further population decline.
+Current estimates show there will be some growth between 2020 and 2035, but it will only be after some population decline.